wiseman-timelord/Chat-Gradio-Gguf/README.md

 3. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Chat-Gradio-Gguf`.
 You will then be greeted with the `Interaction` page, but you will first be going to the `Configuration` page.
 4. On the `Configuration` page you would configure appropriately, its all straight forwards, but remember to save settings and load model.
 If the model loads correctly it will say so in the `Status Bar` on the bottom od the display.
 5. Go back to the `Interaction` page and begin interactions, ensuring to notice features available, and select appropriately for your, specific model and use cases.
 6. When all is finished, click `Exit` on the bottom right and/or close browser-tabs/terminals, however you want to do it.

+### Model Label Keywords...
+Keywords in model label will dynamically adapt the prompt appropriately...
+- `Vanilla Chat` keywords - none of the below.
+- `Coding` keywords - "code", "coder", "program", "dev", "copilot", "codex", "Python", "Powershell".
+- `UnCensored` keywords - "uncensored", "unfiltered", "unbiased", "unlocked".
+- `reasoning` keywords - "reason", "r1", "think".

 ### Notation
 <details>